-A well-chosen font can convey a certain mood, establish an information hierarchy and reflect professionalism.
-Most importantly, a unique and well-used font can create brand recall and recognition.
+A well-chosen font can convey a certain mood, establish an information hierarchy, and reflect professionalism.
+Most importantly, a unique and well-used typography can create brand recall and recognition.
 Scientists claim you have about 10-20 seconds to capture the user’s attention before they leave your website.
 Not only does choosing the right typography help to communicate your message, but it also has the power to affect tone and even make your brand more recognizable.

 Do check out our Portfolio page to see some of our design work.